jrhendrix/faidx_runner/README.md

 ```

 ### Query using a file of IDs
 As input, this mode takes a text file where each line contains a single gene ID.
+When using this mode, do not include a header line.
 ```
 python runFaidx.py file -f file.fasta -i file.txt
 ```